Jeanette-Ralph/Jeanette-Ralph/README.md

-- 👋 Hi, I’m @Jeanette-Ralph and I am currently enrolled in the UCLA Extension Full-Stack Web Development Bootcamp.
+- 👋 Hi, I’m @Jeanette-Ralph and I have completed the  UCLA Extension Full-Stack Web Development Bootcamp.
 - 🌋 I graduated from UCLA with a bachelor's degree in Geology, which is where I was introduced to coding.
-- 🌱 I’m currently learning HTML, CSS, Javascript, Node.js, Express.js, React.js, MySQL, and MongoDB.
+- 🌱 I’m currently learning HTML, CSS, Javascript, Node.js, Express.js, React.js, MySQL, MongoDB, and Python.
 - 👀 I’m interested in working as a software developer.
 - 📫 How to reach me: [jeanette.k.ralph@gmail.com](mailto:jeanette.k.ralph@gmail.com)
 <!-- - 💞️ I’m looking to collaborate on front